 Trevor Soames, managing partner of our Brussels office, has long been recognized commentators as one of a handful of leading Brussels players in competition law.
 In addition to the accolades Trevor has received for his competition work generally, Trevor repeatedly has been identified by Euromoney as one of the top 20 aviation lawyers in the world and ranked #1 in Belgium in Global Competition Review’s International Who’s Who of Aviation Lawyers.
 Stephen Mavroghenis of the Brussels office has been ranked as a leading competition lawyer by Global Competition Review, Chambers, Legal 500, and the International Who’s Who of Competition Lawyers.
 Global Competition Review named Stephen in 2012 as one of its “40 under 40” of the world’s brightest young antitrust lawyers.
 Brussels office partner Miguel Rato was a member of the team that won the Legal Business award for Competition Team of the Year in 2010.
 From May 2004 to November 2005, Miguel worked as a Référendaire (Clerk) at the General Court of the European Union (EGC) in Luxembourg.
 Miguel also lectures on EU competition law and intellectual property at the Brussels School of Competition.

 Our London based competition litigation partner, Boris Bronfentrinker, was recognized by Global Competition Review as one of the top 40 under 40 competition lawyers globally in 2015, and The Lawyer identified Boris as one of the “Hot 100” lawyers in the UK in 2016.
-Boris is also recognized by Legal 500 UK 2017 as a "Recommended Individual" and Chambers & Partners 2015 as a "Leader in his Field" in the area of competition litigation.
-In addition, Kate Vernon of our London office is recognized by Legal 500 UK 2017 as a "Recommended Individual" in the area of competition law and featured in The Lawyer “Hot 100” in the UK in 2006.
+Boris is also recognized by Legal 500 and Chambers & Partners as a leading individual in the area of competition litigation.
+In addition, Kate Vernon of our London office is recognized by Chambers & Partners and Legal 500 in the area of competition law and featured in The Lawyer “Hot 100” in the UK in 2006.

-In Germany, competition partner Nadine Herrmann has been recognized by Juve Handbuch (2014/2015, 2015/2016 Editions), the leading legal directory, for her expertise at the intersection of IP and competition law.
+In Germany, competition partner Nadine Herrmann has been recognized by Juve, the leading legal directory, for her expertise at the intersection of IP and competition law.
 Nadine has authored a textbook on EU competition and German unfair competition law.
 Nadine divides her time between Quinn Emanuel offices in Germany and Brussels and has active practices in both locations.